MicrosoftDocs/azure-docs/articles/azure-resource-manager/bicep/data-types.md

 ### Multiline strings

-In Bicep, multiline strings are defined between three single quotation mark characters (`'''`) followed optionally by a newline (the opening sequence) and three single quotation mark characters (`'''` - the closing sequence).
+In Bicep, multiline strings are defined between three single quotation marks (`'''`) followed optionally by a newline (the opening sequence) and three single quotation marks (`'''` is the closing sequence).
 Characters that are entered between the opening and closing sequence are read verbatim.
 Escaping isn't necessary or possible.

 > [!NOTE]
-> Because the Bicep parser reads all characters as is, depending on the line endings of your Bicep file, newlines can be interpreted as either `\r\n` or `\n`.
+> The Bicep parser reads all characters as is.
+Depending on the line endings of your Bicep file, newlines are interpreted as either `\r\n` or `\n`.
 >
 > Interpolation isn't currently supported in multiline strings.
 Because of this limitation, you might need to use the [`concat`](./bicep-functions-string.md#concat) function instead of using [interpolation](#strings).
 >